Laurel, Montana: Infrastructure

 Some of Laurel's residents commute the 15 mi to Billings, Montana's largest city.
 Laurel is also significant as it lies on one of two main roads to Red Lodge, 45 mi southwest on US 212; it is a popular mountain town and an end of the Beartooth Highway.

 The City of Laurel has two types of public transit available to City residents: a Demand-Response Service and a Van Pool to Billings.

 Laurel is served by the Laurel Municipal Airport, a publicly owned public-use airport, which is 2.4 mi north of the central business district.

 Intermountain Health maintains a medical clinic in Laurel.
 Hospital care is provided in nearby Billings.

 Public safety

 Police department

 The Laurel Police Department is a member of the Montana Law Enforcement Testing Consortium (MTLETC).
-Rick Musson was promoted to the position of Chief of Police in August 1998, a position which he continues to hold.

 The Laurel Police Department occasionally accepts applications from individuals who would like to volunteer their time to serve and protect the community.
 The LPD has had a reserve program for over 35 years.